Ever wondered how to make crock pot mashed potatoes? It couldn’t be easier to make these delicious, healthy mashed potatoes using your slow cooker!

-Learn more on clean eating here, if you’re interested!
+Learn more about clean-eating here, if you’re interested!

 HOW TO MAKE MASHED POTATOES IN A CROCK POT

 Making slow cooker mashed potatoes is so easy.
-I’m, telling you.
 No more boiling, no more peeling, no more stirring in the pot while the potatoes are boiling required.
 Nothing.